Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-“Civic use”, more recently referred to as “domains” or “collective
+“Civic use”, more recently referred

-property”, has ancient roots in the country's economic and social context:
+to as “domains” or “collective property”, has ancient roots in the country's

-several times the Constitutional Court has had occasion to rule on this
+economic and social context: several times the Constitutional Court has had

-phenomenon, in relation to regional laws.
-Thanks to Act 168 of 2017 and the
+occasion to rule on this phenomenon, in relation to regional laws.
+Thanks to

-case law of the Constitutional Court, we have moved away from viewing
+Act 168 of 2017 and the case law of the Constitutional Court, we have moved

-collective properties as an experience to overcome, and have begun to look at
+away from viewing collective properties as an experience to overcome, and have

-it from a different angle: even the recent judgement 152/2014 confirms the close
+begun to look at it from a different angle: even the recent judgement 152/2024

-Republic will have to meet, particularly following the revision of Article 9 of
+objectives that the Republic will have to meet, particularly following the

-the Constitution in 2022.
-The perspective is then enriched by the paradigm of
+revision of Article 9 of the Constitution in 2022.
+The perspective is then

-subsidiarity, which finds its authentic manifestation in the collective
+enriched by the paradigm of subsidiarity, which finds its authentic manifestation

 ALDO ROCCO VITALE